zyz314/bionemo-framework-From-NVIDIA/sub-packages/bionemo-core/src/bionemo/core/data/README.md

     See https://ngc.nvidia.com/catalog/models/nvidia:clara:esm2nv650m.
 ```

-To load these model weights during a test, use the [load][bionemo.testing.data.load.load] function with the filename and
+To load these model weights during a test, use the [load][bionemo.core.data.load.load] function with the filename and
 tag of the desired asset, which returns a path a the specified file:

 ```python